 There are 3 main pairs of salivary glands.
 The parotid glands are the largest.
 They are located in each cheek in front of the ears.
 Two submandibular glands are under the floor of the mouth under both sides of the jaw.
 Two sublingual glands are under the floor of the mouth.
 There are also thousands of small salivary glands lining the rest of the mouth.

 Salivary glands empty saliva into the mouth through ducts that open at various places in the mouth.

-Salivary gland tumors are rare, especially in children.
+Salivary gland tumors are rare.
 Swelling of the salivary glands is mostly due to: